codemagic-ci-cd/codemagic-docs/content/code-signing/ios-code-signing.md

 To receive a signed `.ipa` file of your app on Codemagic, you need to set up code signing.

 {{<notebox>}}
-This guide only applies to workflows configured with the **Flutter UI**.
+This guide only applies to workflows configured with the **Flutter workflow editor**.
 If your workflow is configured with **codemagic.yaml** please go to [Signing iOS apps using codemagic.yaml](../code-signing-yaml/signing-ios).
 {{</notebox>}}

 ## Prerequisites